L-functions of Carlitz modules, resultantal varieties and rooted binary trees, II

+For $i=3$ this formula can be used directly for computing, but for $i\ge4$ it is necessary to eliminate the "parasite factors" manually at some intermediate steps of computation (if not the computation runs out of time and memory).
+This explains why we cannot represent the computations in a form of one program, but we have to mix computer calculations and hand operations.

-We expect that irreducible components of $X(m,i)$, except $C_{618a}$, $C_{618b}$, are defined over $\n Q$, hence we have $n$ irreducible components, and their degrees and multiplicities are $\deg(P_k)$ and $\mu_k$ respectively.
-The Jordan form can be easily got, if we know coordinates of points of $Y\cap X(m,i)$.
-Data of Table A2.2, cases $i\le 4$, and $i=5$, $j=1$ were obtained by this method.
+Finally, the Jordan form corresponding to any irreducible component can be easily got, if we know coordinates $(a_0:...:a_m)$ of points of $\Cal Y\cap X(m,i)$ corresponding to $\vk$-th factor of (A2.1.1).
+Really, for any $\g f$ we calculate the rank of $\g M(m)(a_0,...,a_m)^\g f$ and we use (5.14.2).
+Entries of Table A2.2, cases $i\le 4$, and $i=5$, $j=1$ were obtained by this method.